nwg-piotr/nwg-wrapper/README.md

 # nwg-wrapper

+*This program was written at the request of a single sway user and is not under active development.
+Personally, I don't see a use for it along with tiling window managers.
+Please do not request new features.*

 This program is a GTK3-based wrapper to display a script output, or a text file content on the desktop in sway or other wlroots-based compositors.
 It uses the [gtk-layer-shell](https://github.com/wmww/gtk-layer-shell) library to place the window on the bottom layer.